 That is what motivates every patron.
 Only thanks to the art-loving benefactors of the past can the KMSKA be so inspiring in the present.
 This fine tradition is alive and well.
 For even today, the KMSKA regularly receives gifts, donations and bequests from individuals with a soft spot for the arts, for our collection and our museum.

 This patronage takes many forms.
-From a tax-deductible donation over project patronage to the donation of works from a private collection, and the inclusion of the KMSKA as a beneficiary in your will.
 Together with us, you help us to realise our plans and dreams.
 Thanks to your generosity, we are able to set up impressive projects, restore works, carry out pioneering art research, develop educational programmes, optimise our public outreach, etc.

 Donate to the KMSKA